It’s time to get tracking.

 From a non-eCommerce perspective, setting up conversion tracking in Google Analytics 4 can be fairly straightforward.

-We recommend identifying any applicable events and conversions in your Universal Analytics properties (again, saving eCommerce events for the next step) and making a list of those you feel comfortable replicating in Google Analytics 4.
+We recommend identifying any applicable events and conversions in your Universal Analytics properties (again, saving eCommerce events for the next step) and making a list of those you feel comfortable replicating in Google Analytics 4 — such as email subscription sign-ups, contact form fills, etc.

-Make sure to ignore events that are now automatically tracked — scrolling, outbound clicks, and more.
-In addition, “path”-type goals likely won’t need to be replicated for your site.
+Make sure to ignore events that are now automatically tracked, including scrolling, outbound clicks, and more.

 Once you’ve identified the metrics you need to track, you’ll want to set these up in Google Tag Manager using the Google Analytics 4 Event Tag type.